rtt/Go-Solr/README.md

 * `Len() int` - returns the length (int) of the `Document`s returned
 * `Get(i int) *Document` - returns a pointer to the document at position `i` within the Collection

-`DocumentCollection` has the following properties
+`DocumentCollection` has the following properties:

 * `NumFound` - the total number of results solr matched to your query (irrespective of the amount returned)
 * `Facets` - an array of `Facet` objects